 Once you’ve browned the pork chops, it’s time to layer everything in your slow cooker.
 Start with about a half can of the sauerkraut in the bottom of the slow cooker insert.
 Then add a layer of pork chops, topped with more sauerkraut, and then another layer of pork chops — and so on…

 When you get to the last layer, tuck the baby potatoes in around the pork chops, and cover everything with a final layer of the sauerkraut.
 Pour one cup of water over it all, and if desired, you can sprinkle a teaspoon of caraway seed over the top.

 Place the lid on the slow cooker and cook on low heat until the pork chops are fork tender, about 8 hours.
 How easy is that?!

 Bone-In Pork Chops and Sauerkraut For A Crowd

 If you’re planning to host a New Year’s Day open house for friends and family, this recipe doubles (and even triples or more) extremely well.
 As I mentioned, my mom always used a giant 18-qt. electric roaster oven to prepare pork and sauerkraut for a crowd.

-No major changes need to be made to the recipe.
+No major changes need to be made to the recipe when upsizing it.
 Just keep layering the pork chops and sauerkraut as instructed, and add several more bags of baby potatoes.
 Be sure to increase the water to ensure there’s enough braising liquid, and the cooking time should remain the same.

 What Side Dishes Go With Pork and Sauerkraut?